 Clean record certificate

-You can receive such documents from the Police in the country you live in.
+You can receive such documents from the Police or judiciary in the country you live in.
 It also gets called a Certificate of Good Conduct.

 Personal cover letter

-This group is personal documents proving relationships or identity.
-They include but not limited to:
+These are personal documents proving relationships or identity.
+They include but are not limited to:

 - Birth certificate